 17. Repentance to Life and Salvation

-1. In their effectual calling, God gives those of the elect who are converted repentance unto life, after having lived some time in the state of nature, and served various lusts and pleasures while in it.
+1. The faith that leads to salvation is also a faith that leads to true repentance.
+There is no saving faith that does not lead to true repentance and no true repentance that does not spring from saving faith.
+In their effectual calling, God gives the elect repentance unto life.
+This includes even those who have lived some time in the state of nature, and served various lusts and pleasures while in it.

 2. There is no one who does good and does not sin.
 Even the best of men may fall into great sins and provocations, through the power and deceitfulness of their corruption dwelling in them, with the prevalence of temptation.
 But God has, in the covenant of grace, mercifully provided that believers so sinning and falling are renewed through repentance to salvation.

-3. This saving repentance is an evangelical grace by which a person by the Holy Spirit is made aware of the numerous evils of his sin.
-This person, by faith in Christ, humbles himself for his sin with godly sorrow, detestation of it, and self-abhorrence, praying for pardon and strength of grace.
+3. This saving repentance is an evangelical grace by which a person by the Holy Spirit is made aware of the numerous evils of his sin and, by faith in Christ, humbles himself for his sin with godly sorrow, detestation of it, and self-abhorrence, praying for pardon and strength of grace.
 By the supply of the Spirit, this person aims and endeavors to walk before God in a well-pleasing way in all things.

-4. Repentance is to be continued through the whole course of our lives on the account of the body of death and its action.
+4. Repentance is to be continued through the whole course of our lives on the account of the body of death and its sinful desires and actions.
 So it is every man’s duty to repent specifically of his particular known sins.

 5. In the covenant of grace, God has made full provision through Christ for the preservation of believers to salvation.
 Although there is no sin so small that it does not deserve damnation, yet there is no sin so great that it would bring damnation on them that repent.
 This makes the constant preaching of repentance necessary.